JBrosDevelopment/Norma/README.md

 }
 ```

-The Final Lexer code is a bit long to show, but here is the link to the file in the GitHub Repo, https://github.com/JBrosDevelopment/CLang.git.
-I'll explain it though.
+The Final Lexer code is a bit long to show, but here is the link to the file in the GitHub Repo, https://github.com/JBrosDevelopment/CLang/blob/main/Lexer.cs.
+I'll try to explain it.
 First it checks if the character is a whitespace, number, symbol, or letter.
 It will add the character to the correct variable depending on what type the character is.
-When it reaches the end of the token (ie, a space or operator for a number or quotation mark for a string), it will add it to the array.
+When it reaches the end of the token (ie, spaces or operators for a numbers and quotation marks for a strings), it will add it to the array.

 I've added some code to convert it to JSON format,

 ```csharp
 Lexer.Line[] lines = Lexer.Tokenizer("""
     var x = 10